 - CBSE Weightage: 6 marks per Vistas Long Answer in Section C, drawn from the five Reading with Insight questions

-- Coverage: 11-page revision PDF, 8 themed sections, 2 character sketches, 1 scene-by-scene plot map, 1 themes-web diagram, 1 sample 6-mark answer
+- Coverage: 2 character sketches, a scene-by-scene plot map, a six-symbol table, and a sample 6-mark answer

 These Collegedunia notes are curated by senior English educators, mapped line-by-line to the 2026-27 NCERT Vistas textbook, and refined against the last five years of CBSE Class 12 English Core Board papers.